 Heart-Healthy Foods List

 Choose Whole Grains

-Whole grains are rich in fiber.
-Fiber helps better control blood pressure rates.
-When choosing grains, opt for whole-wheat, barley, oatmeal, brown rice or buckwheat rather than refined white flour.
+Whole grains are rich in fiber, which helps control blood pressure better.
+Opt for whole wheat, barley, oatmeal, brown rice, or buckwheat rather than refined white flour when choosing grains.

 Opt for Healthy Fats

 There are good fats and bad fats.
-Saturated fat and trans fat increase plaque buildup in the arteries, which can increase the risk of heart disease.
-Healthy fats, such as olive oil, vegetable oil and nut oil can lower cholesterol levels.
-Choose these healthy fats instead of butter, hydrogenated shortening or lard.
+Saturated fat and trans fat increase plaque buildup in the arteries, increasing the risk of heart disease.
+Healthy fats like olive, vegetable, and nut oils can lower cholesterol levels.
+Choose these healthy fats instead of butter, hydrogenated shortening, or lard.

 The Best Lean Proteins

 Choose lean protein sources such as skinless poultry and fish rather than high-fat meats.
-Opting for low-fat or skim milk, soybeans and legumes are a great way to ensure you get the protein you need without sacrificing your health.
+Opting for low-fat or skim milk, soybeans, and legumes is a great way to ensure you get the protein you need without sacrificing health.

 Limit Sodium

-Sodium consumption can increase the risk of high blood pressure.
-Lowering sodium consumption can protect your heart.
-Healthy adults should limit consumption to 2,300 milligrams while those who are at an increased risk of developing heart disease should limit their sodium consumption to 1,500 milligrams daily.
+Sodium consumption can increase the risk of high blood pressure, but lowering it can protect the heart.
+Healthy adults should limit their sodium intake to 2,300 milligrams daily, while those at an increased risk of developing heart disease should limit their sodium intake to 1,500 milligrams daily.

 Exercise

 WebMD recommends getting ample exercise to help lower your risk of heart disease.
 Most experts recommend getting at least 150 minutes of exercise each week.
 Those who do not exercise are twice as likely to be diagnosed with heart disease as those who live an active lifestyle.
-In fact, regular exercise can help you maintain a healthy weight, lower LDL cholesterol, raise HDL cholesterol and reduce blood pressure readings.
+Regular exercise can help you maintain a healthy weight, lower LDL cholesterol, raise HDL cholesterol, and reduce blood pressure readings.
 For best results, combine stretching and strength training with aerobic exercise to help improve your heart health.

+Heart-Healthy Foods List